mcmire/mysql_column_order/README.md

 ## Support

-If you find any bugs with this plugin, feel free to:

-* file a bug report in the [Issues area on Github](http://github.com/mcmire/mysql_column_order/issues)
-* fork the [project on Github](http://github.com/mcmire/mysql_column_order) and send me a pull request
+If you find a bug or have a feature request, I want to know about it!
+Feel free to file a [Github issue](http://github.com/mcmire/ar_attr_lazy/issues), or do one better and fork the [project on Github](http://github.com/mcmire/ar_attr_lazy) and send me a pull request or patch.
+Be sure to add tests if you do so, though.

-* email me (*firstname* dot *lastname* at gmail dot com)
+You can also [email me](mailto:elliot.winkler@gmail.com), or [find me on Twitter](http://twitter.com/mcmire).

 ## Author/License

-Adapted from [John Hume's patch](http://elhumidor.blogspot.com/2009/06/specifying-column-order-in-activerecord.html) by Elliot Winkler.
-Released under the MIT license.
+[Original implementation](http://elhumidor.blogspot.com/2009/06/specifying-column-order-in-activerecord.html) by John Hume (thank you!).

+(c) 2009-2010 Elliot Winkler.
+See LICENSE for details.